NarrativeTime: Dense Temporal Annotation on a Timeline: Why event pairs are problematic: motivation in psychology

-If the above view of reading comprehension is correct, it is the opposite of the reading process in annotation based on event pairs.
-The annotators have to detach a pair of events from the rest of the story, and consider their temporal relation in isolation.
-A given pair may or may not be in the category of events that were salient enough in the discourse to be easily order-able.
-Furthermore, there is no allowance for the fact that underspecified relations are not just ``vague": if they are salient enough, their order \textit{will} be interpreted, but that interpretation may well be different for annotators with different backgrounds or even simply different working memory capacity.
+If the above view of reading comprehension is correct, it is the opposite of the process required from annotators in a schema based on event pairs.
+The annotators are explicitly asked about the temporal order of two events, which may or may not be in the category of events that were salient enough in the discourse to be easily order-able.
+Furthermore, there is no allowance for the fact that underspecified relations are not just ``vague": if they are salient enough, their order \textit{will} be inferred, but that interpretation may well be different for different annotators, since they draw on their own world knowledge (see \autoref{sec:qualitative} for examples of such cases).